-We are a state-approved self-insured employer for workers' compensation coverage in California, Oregon, Delaware, Maryland and Washington.
-To manage our financial exposure in the event of catastrophic injuries or fatalities, we maintain excess workers' compensation insurance with a current per occurrence retention of \$1.0 million, which is significantly higher than our \$400,000 retention level required in 2001.
+We are a state-approved self-insured employer for workers' compensation coverage in California, Oregon, Delaware and Maryland, as well as in Washington for our non-PEO services.
+To manage our financial exposure in the event of catastrophic injuries or fatalities, we maintain excess workers' compensation insurance with a current per occurrence retention of \$1.0 million, which is significantly higher than our \$400,000 retention level in effect in 2001.
 The increased retention amount may result in higher workers' compensation costs with a corresponding negative effect on our results of operations.
-Changes in the market for excess workers' compensation insurance may lead to limited availability of such coverage, additional increases in our insurance costs or further increases in our self-insured retention, any of which may have a material adverse effect on our financial results.
+Changes in the market for excess workers' compensation insurance may lead to limited availability of such coverage, additional increases in our insurance costs or further increases in our self-insured retention, any of which may have a material adverse effect on our financial condition.